exosolarplanet/terraform-config/README.md

 # Terraform Configuration for BornIn Application

-This repository maintains the GCP infrastructure configration through utilising Github Actions and Terraform Cloud.
+This repository maintains the GCP infrastructure configuration using Github Actions and Terraform Cloud.

+> Terraform state is stored in Terraform Cloud

 ```mermaid
 mindmap